rfeinberg3/ecomAssistant/README.md

 - [x] Refactor main README.
 - [ ] Full Stack Paradigm.
   - [ ] Write frontend with HTML, CSS, and JavaScript (and React potentially) and push to https server.
-  - [ ] Refactor this repo into a dedicated backend with Flask.
+  - [ ] Refactor this repo into a dedicated backend with Flask API calls and Gunicorn.
   - [ ] Convert the `Dataset` directory into a dedicated Database (postgreSQL).
 - [ ] Integrate feature to scrape custom item data from eBay, given a users keyword query.
   - [ ] Dynamically update the database when this is used.